 Our bodies aren’t designed to live at the same pace all year round.
 You’re meant to be hibernating in winter!
 Yet now that we can shop, eat, bank and sit in front of a screen 24/7, we’ve stopped living in tune with the seasons.

-If you’re as determined as I am to crank up your immune system and stay healthy this year read on…..
+If you’re determined to crank up your immune system and stay healthy this year read on…..

 10 Immunity Boosters for Busy Mothers